Vladimir Lenin: Declining health and conflict with Stalin: 1920–1923

 In Lenin's absence, Stalin had begun consolidating his power both by appointing his supporters to prominent positions, and by cultivating an image of himself as Lenin's closest intimate and deserving successor.
 In December 1922, Stalin took responsibility for Lenin's regimen, being tasked by the Politburo with controlling who had access to him.
 Lenin was increasingly critical of Stalin; while Lenin was insisting that the state should retain its monopoly on international trade during mid-1922, Stalin was leading other Bolsheviks in unsuccessfully opposing this.
 There were personal arguments between the two as well; Stalin had upset Krupskaya by shouting at her during a phone conversation, which in turn greatly angered Lenin, who sent Stalin a letter expressing his annoyance.

-The most significant political division between the two emerged during the Georgian Affair.
-Stalin had suggested that both the forcibly Sovietized Georgia and neighbouring countries like Azerbaijan and Armenia, which were all invaded and occupied by the Red Army, should be merged into the Russian state, despite the protestations of their local Soviet-installed governments.
-Lenin saw this as an expression of Great Russian ethnic chauvinism by Stalin and his supporters, instead calling for these nation-states to join Russia as semi-independent parts of a greater union, which he suggested be called the Union of Soviet Republics of Europe and Asia.
+The most significant political division between the two emerged during the Georgian affair.
+Stalin had suggested that both the forcibly Sovietized Georgia and neighbouring old Russian regions like Azerbaijan and Armenia, which were all part of the Russian empire for more than one hundred years, should be part of the Russian state, despite the protestations of their local Soviet-installed governments.
+Lenin saw this as an expression of Great Russian ethnic chauvinism by Stalin and his supporters, instead calling for these regions to become semi-independent parts of a greater union, which he suggested be called the Union of Soviet Republics of Europe and Asia.
 After some resistance to the proposal, Stalin eventually accepted it but, with Lenin's agreement, he changed the name of the newly proposed state to "Union of Soviet Socialist Republics (USSR)".
 Lenin sent Trotsky to speak on his behalf at a Central Committee plenum in December, where the plans for the Soviet Union were sanctioned; these plans were then ratified on 30 December by the Congress of Soviets, resulting in the formation of the Soviet Union.
 Despite his poor health, Lenin was elected chairman of the new government of the Soviet Union.